 Technology: Affordable, reliable hydropower and a robust build-out of high-quality broadband internet access have attracted several different types of business investments.
 Data centers perform a key role in today's cloud-based internet, storing vast amounts of data at key locations across the country.
 North Central not only can provide high-speed connections to the internet and inexpensive hydropower and alternative energy to run these centers, but also boasts vast tracts of developable commercial property.
 Workforce system partners have taken an active interest in supporting local efforts to identify training pathways to support the employment needs of these businesses.
 Additionally, computer and IT jobs are on a growth track across the region as more companies embrace online business models or further technology integration.
 Over 200 systems administrator or support technician job openings were reported in North Central over 2023.
+The information industry is expected to grow 1.2% annually over the next five years.

 Advanced Manufacturing: Many of the same qualities that attract technology employers to the region are also highly desirable to advanced manufacturing.
 The regions around the two major regional airports (Pangborn in East Wenatchee and Grant County in Moses Lake) are well suited for manufacturing operations.
+While manufacturing employment growth is expected to be flat statewide and nationwide for the next five years, in North Central it is expected to grow annually by 0.7% over that same time period.